allegro/allegro.tech/_posts/2015-11-16-agile-teams-how-to-start.md

 Whether you are forming a new agile team or mixing people in an already existing team you start somewhat afresh.
 In an existing team the balance and group dynamics changes, in a new team people are experiencing each other for the first time and checking what the boundaries are.
-I don’t want to get into details of what can possibly happen — it’s best if you dig into works of Bruce Tuckman and his [four-stage model](https://en.wikipedia.org/wiki/Tuckman%27s_stages_of_group_development) or Gustave Le Bon’s “[The Crowd]
+I don’t want to get into details of what can possibly happen — it’s best if you dig into works of Bruce Tuckman and his [four-stage model](https://en.wikipedia.org/wiki/Tuckman%27s_stages_of_group_development) or Gustave Le Bon’s
-(https://en.wikipedia.org/wiki/The_Crowd%3A_A_Study_of_the_Popular_Mind)”.
+“[The Crowd](https://en.wikipedia.org/wiki/The_Crowd:_A_Study_of_the_Popular_Mind)”.
 The former indicated that the team goes through the stages of Forming - Storming -
 Norming - Performing.
 I would like to concentrate on the very initial stage of “Forming” the team in the first weeks of it’s existence.

 There are few things I learned when entering a team.
 One of them is that it’s better for people to start sitting together.
 Let them do it at the very beginning.